Noble County’s Mississippian Lime remains a top-tier target for operators like BCE-Mach

 Noble County, Oklahoma – Just a short drive north of our Edmond office, Noble County represents the heart of North Central Oklahoma.
 For many families, particularly those with ties to Oklahoma State University in neighboring Stillwater, Noble County mineral rights are more than just an asset—they are a generational connection to the land.

-To probate minerals in Noble County, heirs must file a petition in the Perry District Court to establish marketable title.
+To probate minerals in Noble County, heirs must file a petition in the District Court in Perry to establish marketable title.
 As a key region for the Cherokee Platform and Mississippian Lime plays, operators like BCE-Mach, Longfellow Energy, and Berexco require a recorded Oklahoma court order before releasing royalties from suspense.
 For out-of-state heirs or OSU alumni families, an ancillary or summary probate provides a streamlined 60–75 day solution to clear title and move funds into “pay status.”
 More information here

 A Deep Dive into the Noble County Energy Landscape: